 1) Prep the Phone

-Install or update the Testo Smart App.
-Close other Bluetooth-heavy apps (calls/earbuds) to reduce interference.
-If your phone recently updated, a quick reboot stabilises the Bluetooth stack.
+Install or update the Testo Smart App .
+Close any Bluetooth-heavy apps like music or earbuds.
+If your phone has just updated, restart it so Bluetooth starts clean.

 2) Wake the Manifold

-Power on the Testo 557 and ensure Bluetooth is enabled on both the instrument and the phone.
+Turn on your Testo 557 .
+Make sure Bluetooth is on for both the gauge and the phone.

 3) Open the App & Add Device

-Open Smart App → Instruments → Add/Connect → select testo 557 (or 557s if you’re on the newer platform).
-Grant prompts for Bluetooth (and Location on Android).
+Open the Smart App, go to Instruments → Add/Connect and pick testo 557 (or 557s if you’re on the newer platform).
+Allow any prompts for Bluetooth and, on Android, Location.

 4) Name the job

-Create a job profile with site, asset and WO#.
-These labels flow into the exported PDF/CSV so your docs are audit-ready.
+Create a job with the site name, asset ID and work order number.
+These details flow into the exported PDF or CSV so your docs are ready for audits.

 5) Prove the Link First